dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 like something with hard realtime privs that used fdtimers to get accurate resolutions below 10ms.

-owamp has much promise but I still don't trust it's measurements lacking both realtime privs and fdtimer support, also.
+owamp has much promise but I still don't trust its measurements lacking both realtime privs and fdtimer support, also.

 Avery's "isochronous" tool is of some use, but again, unsafe to deploy